-We know that one cannot estimate equation (3) directly: the coefficients of the different indicators can only be estimated relative to a reference value for each of the three dimensions.
-Therefore one imposes (for example) nullity on the coefficients $\alpha_I$ , $\beta_I$ , and $\gamma_I$ , which are respectively those of the first cohort, the first period, and the first age.
+We know that one cannot estimate Eq.
+(3) directly: the coefficients of the different indicators can only be estimated relative to a reference value for each of the three dimensions.
+Therefore, one imposes (for example) nullity on the coefficients α_1 , β_1 , and γ_1 , which are, respectively, those of the first cohort, the first period, and the first age.
 However, the collinearity between the indicators of age, period, and cohort has not been removed by this procedure: in fact, it is easy to show that even the variables in this new equation will not be linearly independent.
 How can one then estimate this model?
-Several methods have been proposed in the literature and their use was the subject of considerable debate for a time.
+As discussed earlier, several methods of identification have been proposed in the past; here, we focus our discussion on those that involve simple restrictions on the dummy variables, rather than the addition of new variables such as macro-economic indicators.

-Mason et al. (1973) proposed determining the number of restrictions which it is necessary to impose on equation (3) in order to eliminate the problem of collinearity and identify the model.
+Mason et al. (1973) proposed determining the number of restrictions which are necessary to impose on Eq.
+(3) in order to eliminate the problem of collinearity and identify the model.
 They demonstrated that one possible sufficient condition is to constrain two coefficients in the same dimension (age, period, or cohort) to be equal.
 For example, by imposing that the effects of the first and last ages are equal, one can identify the model, provided that there are at least 12 cohort-period combinations.
-The number of coefficients that can be estimated is therefore 1 + (P-1) + (C-1) + (A-1) - 1 = 2(P+C) - 4, as compared to PC for the saturated model.
-When P=C=2, the three-way model coincides with the saturated model, implying that at least one of P or C must be larger than 2 for this model to impose meaningful constraints.
+The number of coefficients that can be estimated is, therefore, 1 + (P - 1) + (C - 1) + (A - 1) - 1 = 2(P + C) - 4, as compared with PC of the saturated model.
+When P = C = 2, the three-way model coincides with the saturated model, implying that at least one of P or C must be larger than 2 for this model to impose meaningful constraints.

 Naturally, the problem with identifying the three-way model using an equality constraint on two of the coefficients is that the different equality constraints will correspond to different estimates of the coefficients.
-The explanatory power of the models (measured by the R-squared) estimated under the different equality constraints will be the same.
-As a consequence, in the absence of an equality constraint that is preferred a priori, identifying the model in this way does not allow the selection of a "good" model.
+The explanatory power of the models (measured by the R2) estimated under the different equality constraints will be the same.
+As a consequence, in the absence of an equality constraint that is preferred a priori, identifying the model in this way does not allow the selection of a 'good' model.
 A secondary problem is that the identification may be fairly weak, relying as it does on a single equality constraint between coefficients.

 However, as Berndt et al. (1995) showed, when the number of periods and cohorts is large enough, the three-way model imposes a number of constraints on the saturated model that can be tested in order to determine its plausibility.
-Similarly, models with only two or one set of dummies are nested within the three-way model, so that it is possible to test their validity using either the saturated or the threeway model as the maintained hypothesis.
+Similarly, models with only two or one set of dummies are nested within the three-way model, so that it is possible to test their validity using either the saturated or the three-way model as the maintained hypothesis.
 We write the two-way models as follows: